Skip to content

 You're probably reading this at an hour you shouldn't be awake.
 Maybe you've just finished another impossible conversation with your son or daughter.
 Maybe you found something in their room that confirmed what you already knew but didn't want to admit.
 Now you're staring at a screen full of options, and every program promises transformation.

-Here's the truth: not all programs are created equal.
+Here's the truth.
+Not all programs are the same.
 And the stakes are too high to choose based on a polished website or a desperate timeline.

-At SVTC, we've spent over 25 years helping families navigate this exact moment.
+At SVTC, we've spent a long time helping families navigate this exact moment.
 We've seen programs that change lives and programs that waste precious time.
-We've celebrated reunions and mourned setbacks.
+We've celebrated reunions and sat with families through setbacks.
 What follows is what we wish every family knew before making this decision.

 The Questions That Actually Matter